 To help you decide what products you will sell first, think about your specific skills.
 What crafts are you best at?
 For instance, if you are an expert at quilting, but you also dabble in knitting or needle felting, start with quilted items.
 You want to put your best foot forward, so you should make your first available merchandise of the very best quality that you can produce.
 This will help your business to start off with a great public image, which will in time build your reputation.
 You can always add new product lines once you have been established for a while.

 Where and how you choose to sell your handmade products is also a major decision to make for any new craft business owner.
-Many people choose to sell exclusively online, while others prefer to sell at craft fairs and other events.
-You may also be interested in getting your products into local shops on consignment.
+Many people choose to sell exclusively online, and some in their own retail shop, while others prefer to sell at craft fairs, flea markets, and other events.
+You may also be interested in getting your products into consignment shops.
 There are many different ways of selling your craft items.
 So, how do you decide which method of selling is best for you?

 Research is key to choosing the right selling venue.
-If you’re interested in selling online, look at several different online craft marketplaces or social media platforms and find out what makes each one unique.
+If you’re interested in selling online, look at several different online craft marketplaces or social media platforms, like Facebook, Instagram or Pinterest, and find out what makes each one unique.
 If you can, talk to other sellers on those sites to get an idea of how happy they are with their experience.
 You can also look at reviews of these Web sites around the Internet.
 Or you could join a crafting forum to talk to other crafters around the world about how and where they sell online.

 Getting your handmade goods into local shops can seem intimidating.
 But it’s really not that difficult a process once you know where to start.
 Gather some good photographs of your work and create a portfolio, or pack some samples of your work neatly in a presentation case or box.
 Take your work or photos to any local shops you’re interested in and ask them if they take consignment.
 Many shop owners will happily look at your products and give you a form to fill out so that you can get started selling with them.
 If your products are good, there’s no reason to be timid about asking.

-Keep in mind that in addition to knowing where you are going to sell, you will need to also look at collecting sales tax if you are selling in a state that charges it.
+Keep in mind that in addition to knowing where you are going to sell your handmade business wares, you will need to also look at collecting sales tax if you are selling in a state that charges it.
 Sales tax tends to vary depending on where products are being sold, such as when selling at a craft fair or craft show.

-The final step, and probably the most important, is to get your business structure in order.
-Some countries require you to register as self-employed before you begin selling, while others will allow you to simply file your self-employment tax return at the end of your first year of business.
+The final step, and probably the most important, is to get your business structure (sometimes called a legal structure or business entity) in order.
+Some states require you to register as self-employed (sole proprietorship) before you begin selling, while others will allow you to simply file your self-employment tax return at the end of your first year of business.

-You may also want to look into separating your business and personal assets in the unlikely but possible event that you could be sued.
-I’m a big fan of having an LLC since it’s easier to run than a Corporation.
-This site has a lot of info on when and why you would choose to form an LLC.
+You may also want to look into separating your small business and personal assets in the unlikely but possible event that you could be sued.
+I’m a big fan of having a Limited Liability Company (LLC) since it’s easier to run than a Corporation.
+Learn more about business structures and find which one is right for you.

 In conclusion, the Internet has made it easy for almost anyone to start a craft business.
 In fact, in today’s economy, many people are choosing self-employment as a more certain way of earning money.
 If you love crafting and you’re good at it, you’re in the perfect position to start your own business.
 Just remember to start with a good, solid plan.